PCem Migration Guide

 + .bin

-, as that format preserves the sector mode, audio tracks and other information that .iso
+, as those formats preserve the sector mode, audio tracks and other information that .iso

 doesn’t.
 86Box also supports .cue